intel-analytics/ipex-llm/docs/readthedocs/source/doc/Ray/Overview/ray.md

 - **ValueError: Failed to bind to 0.0.0.0:8265 because it's already occupied.
 You can use `ray start --dashboard-port ...` or `ray.init(dashboard_port=...)` to select a different port.**

   This error is because that ray dashboard port is occupied by other processes.
-To handle this issue, you can end the process occupyies the port or you can manually set the ray dashboard port by using parameter `dashboard-port` in `init_orca_context()` as follows:
+To handle this issue, you can end the process that occupies the port or you can manually set the ray dashboard port by using parameter `dashboard-port` in `init_orca_context()` as follows:

   ```python
   init_orca_context(extra_params={"dashboard-port": "50005"})